ICE and ISAP Check-Ins

 Even if none of these categories apply to you, it is still possible to be detained at an ICE check-in.
 The situation is changing quickly.

-If you go to an ICE check-in, here are some things you can do to prepare:
+If you are planning to go to an ICE office, here are some things to know before you go:

-• If you have pending immigration applications, bring copies of documents that show this, such as an asylum application receipt.
+• If you have pending immigration applications, bring copies of documents that show this, such as an asylum application receipt or a copy of your asylum application.

-• If you have lived in the U.S. for more than 2 years, bring copies of documents that show this (see examples here).
+• If you have been in the U.S. for more than 14 days, bring copies of documents that show this (see examples here).
+Someone who has been in the U.S. for more than 14 days may be less likely to be placed in a faster deportation process called “expedited removal.”

 • If you have special circumstances, bring copies of documents that show this, such as birth certificates of any children born in the U.S. or medical documents about an illness or injury.

-What should I do if I cannot attend my ICE check-in?
+What happens if I miss an ICE check-in?

 If you cannot attend your ICE check-in and you want to continue to pursue your immigration case, there are steps you can take.